- About Us

 Visiting/Summer Student Program

 The Institute of Mathematical Sciences has a limited programme for highly motivated bachelor's and master's students interested in doing theoretical work in computer science to visit the Institute.
 This is typically for 6-8 weeks during the summer (May-July).
 There is also a provision for a 4-6 month visit (typically during January-April or August-November).
+The programme is subject to the availability of infrastructure facilities and faculty guides.
+Our interests are largely mathematical, and applicants should check the TCS page for faculty's research interests before applying.

 Students currently studying in their pre-final or final year of BSc/BE/BTech or first year MSc/ME/MTech or equivalent with a good academic record are encouraged to apply.